 When a queen cell is found do not shake any bees off the comb because this is likely to damage or injure the developing queen.
 Gently push the bees aside with your finger or use a bee brush so you can see the whole comb and look to see if there are more queen cells.
 After checking each comb in the brood box, note which frames have queen cells.
 This can be done by making a mark on the top of the frame directly above the cell.

-The roof, supers and queen excluder would have already been removed, so in order to carry out the artificial swarm procedure you will need an extra brood box and floor, full set of frames with drawn comb or foundation, crown board and roof.
+The roof, supers and queen excluder would have already been removed, so in order to carry out the artificial swarm procedure, you will need an extra brood box and floor, a full set of frames with drawn comb or foundation, crown board and roof.
 (It is a good idea to keep an extra hive setup in the apiary if you are considering an artificial swarm).

 1. Move the original hive with the brood, bees and queen about one metre to one side of its original location with the entrance facing the same direction.